TheresaSon/TheresaSon/README.md

 - 👋 Hi, I’m @TheresaSon
-- 👀 I’m interested in SEO/SEA/netlinking
+- 👀 I’m interested in Fintech
-- 🌱 I’m currently learning how to be an expert in digital marketing strategy
+- 🌱 I’m currently learning how to be a consultant in Digital Transformation in Banking and Payments
 - 💞️ I’m looking to collaborate on the creation of my future app/website
 - 📫 How to reach me thson.contact - at - gmail.com